 Even more so — Reagan set out to slash Federal spending on programs that served people, and dramatically increased the Defense budget.
 He claimed his tax cuts would “starve the beast” that was the Federal Budget, and programs would atrophy from lack of revenue.
 There was only a slight hitch — Reagan not only spent as much as previous presidents, he actually spent more per capita than his predecessors.
 And don’t let anyone ever tell you “It wasn’t Reagan, it was the Democratically controlled Congress.”
 Nope.
 In fact, the budgets Reagan got passed either mirrored what he asked for, or were reduced slightly by Democrats because they felt he asked for too much.
 The $934 Billion national debt Reagan inherited grew to $2.8 TRILLION in 8 years.
 Adhering to largely the same policies, President George H.W.
 Bush nearly doubled that figure, and his son George W. Bush took the $5 Trillion deficit he inherited from Bill Clinton and doubled it to $10 Trillion, also leaving in his wake a financial meltdown (“The Great Recession”) which saw the national debt continue to skyrocket in President Obama’s first 4 years.
 See the chart below, from “zFacts.com.”

-So should it bother us that at 6%, merely the “finance charges” — the Interest we pay on our National Debt — is larger than “All Other” Discretionary Federal Spending?
+So should it bother us that Interest — the “finance charges” that we pay on our National Debt — is half as much as all DOMESTIC programs?
 I bothers me!
-Think of what we could do with 223 Billion dollars:
+Think of what we could do with this 220+ Billion dollars:

 - We could put a down payment on shoring up Social Security and Medicare for future generations

 - Raise the pay for military personnel and their families